BraunMichael/Misc/README.md

 ## Line by Line Profiling of Python Code
 https://github.com/pyutils/line_profiler#id2

+## Pycharm marking modules as "Cannot find reference '<module>' in '__init__.py'"
+In Pycharm go File - Invalidate Caches/Restart - Invalidate and Restart from [comment here](https://stackoverflow.com/a/20479761)

 ## Merging Github Repos
 See [MergingRepos](MergingRepos.MD) for how to merge Github repos (especially those owned by others) with your own code.